-United States Code, or non-forcible sex offense (i.e., incest or statutory rape) the report on the results of any disciplinary proceeding conducted by the College District against a student who is the alleged perpetrator of such crime or offense.
+Upon written request, the College District will disclose to the alleged victim of a crime of violence, as defined in Title 18, § 16, United States Code, or non-forcible sex offense (i.e., incest or statutory rape) the report on the results of any disciplinary proceeding conducted by the College District against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as a result of such crime or offense, the College District will treat the victim's next of kin as the alleged victim.

+Informal Resolution

-Informal Resolution After a formal complaint is filed, the College District may permit the voluntary use of an information resolution process at any time prior to a final determination.
+After a formal complaint is filed, the College District may permit the voluntary use of an informal resolution process at any time prior to a final determination.
 The parties must provide their voluntary consent in writing to participate in such a process.

-Prior to commencing an information resolution process, the College District will provide the parties with the required written notice of the allegations and a description of the parameters of the information resolution process.
-The notice will include a statement that a party is permitted to withdraw from the information resolution process and resume the formal process at any time prior to a resolution being reached.
+Prior to commencing an informal resolution process, the College District will provide the parties with the required written notice of the allegations and a description of the parameters of the informal resolution process.
+The notice will include a statement that a party is permitted to withdraw from the informal resolution process and resume the formal process at any time prior to a resolution being reached.